Newarkandsherwood/housing-repairs-online-frontend/README.md

 In another terminal run the function server:

-Copy the `example.env` file and set the values to point to the repairs API:
+Copy the `example.env` file

 ```bash
 cd api/ && cp example.env .env
 ```

+>Set the values in api/.env to point to the desired repairs API.
+For local development, 'REPAIRS_API_BASE_URL_STAGING' and 'REPAIRS_API_IDENTIFIER_STAGING' must be set.

 Start the development function (still in the api directory)